 Sierra Oncology is currently conducting studies of SRA737, but, as noted earlier, it is now seeking a partnership for further development, following a change in strategy.
-This change came about as a result of the subsequent acquisition of a Phase III stage drug, momelotinib, and furthermore, the decision to divest the rights to SRA737 seems to have come about as a condition of a major refinancing and therefore should not be seen as a reflection of the prospects for SRA737 per se.
+This change came about as a result of the subsequent acquisition of a Phase III stage drug, momelotinib, and furthermore, the decision to divest the rights to SRA737 seems to have come about as a condition of a major refinancing.
+It is not necessarily a reflection of the prospects for SRA737 per se.